siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 To start, we use `srun` command to launch the mode:
 ```
-srun --partition=short --cpus-per-tasks=64 --pty bash
+srun --partition=short --cpus-per-tasks=32 --pty bash
 ```
 Here is the explanation:
 - `srun`: command to start interactive mode
 - `--partition`: This argument specifies the partition, in this case we use a partition called  'short'
 - `--cpus-per-tasks`:This argument specifies the number of CPU cores to allocate for a task.
-For example, setting this to 64 would use all the cores on a single node.
 - `--pty bash`: This argument is used to launch a bash shell on the compute node.
 If the command succeeds, you’ll be placed on a compute node named trembesiXX (not trembesi02, which is the login node).